| aa | a type of lava. |

 | geest | alluvial matter on the surface of land, not of recent origin. |

-| geo gio goe | a gully or creek. |
+| geo | a gully or creek. |

-| geyser | a type of thermal spring which ejects water intermittently with considerable force. |
+| geyser | (Icelandic) a type of thermal spring which ejects water intermittently with considerable force; (verb) to eject jets of water and steam. |

-| ghat ghaut | (in India) a mountain pass; a landing stage; a place for cremation. |
+| ghat | (Hindi) in India, a mountain pass; a landing stage; a place for cremation. |

-| ghilgai gilgai | a saucer-shaped depression forming a natural reservoir. |
+| ghilgai | (Aborig.) a saucer-shaped depression forming a natural reservoir. |

 | ghyll | a narrow ravine. |

-| gio | see GEO. |
+| gio | a gully or creek. |

-| glacial | very cold > GLACIALLY; (noun) a glacial period > GLACIALS. |
+| glacial | very cold (noun) a glacial period |

 | glaciation | the formation, advance and retreat of glaciers and the results of these activities. |

-| glacier | a huge mass of ice > GLACIERS, GLACIERED. |
+| glacier | a huge mass of ice. |

-| glaciered | having a GLACIER or glaciers. |
+| glaciered | having a glacier or glaciers. |

 | glen | a narrow valley with a stream, often with trees. |

-| glenlike | like a GLEN. |
+| glenlike | like a glen. |

-| goe | see GEO. |
+| goe | a gully or creek. |

-| goyle | (dial.) a ravine. |
+| goyle | (Dial.) a ravine. |

-| graben | a rift valley. |
+| graben | (Ger.) a rift valley. |

 | grassland | a habitat dominated by grass. |

-| grike gryke | a crevice in a limestone pavement.
-[ON kriki, a crack]. |
+| grike | (ON) a crevice in a limestone pavement. |

 | grot | a grotto. |

-| grotto | a cavern > GROTTOES or GROTTOS; GROTTOED. |
+| grotto | a cavern. |

-| grottoed | having a GROTTO. |
+| grottoed | having a grotto. |

 | grough | a deep gully in a peat moor area. |

-| gumlands | in Australia, infertile land from which the original kauri gum has been removed or burnt.
-N.B. no GUMLAND*. |
+| gumlands | in Australia, infertile land from which the original kauri gum has been removed or burnt. |

-| guyot | a flat-topped underwater mountain of volcanic origin.
-[From A H Guyot, Swiss-born American geologist]. |
+| guyot | a flat-topped underwater mountain of volcanic origin. |

-| hag hagg | broken ground in a moss or bog, a place from which peat has been dug. |
+| hagg | (Scots) broken ground in a moss or bog, a place from which peat has been dug. |

-| hamada hammada | a desert plateau of bedrock. |
+| hamada | (Arabic) a desert plateau of bedrock. |

-| haugh | a low-lying meadow by the side of a river. |
+| haugh | (Scots) a low-lying meadow by the side of a river. |

 | headland | a cape; a promontory. |

-| heath | an area of land covered with heath or heather, an evergreen shrub. |
+| heath | an evergreen shrub. |

 | heathland | barren open country, esp covered with ericaceous and other low shrubs. |